tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 The ``-n`` or ``--name`` flag is used to specify the TV show and episode, for example `The Simpsons S30E10 <simpsons_s30e10_>`_ (`The Simpsons <the_simpsons_>`_, season 30 and episode 10)

 Here is how to get an episode, `The Simpsons S30E10 <simpsons_s30e10_>`_.
-We then choose a given Magnet link by number, and the Magnet URI is printed out.
+We choose a given Magnet link by number, and the Magnet URI is printed out.
 The choices are sorted by the total number of seeds (SE) and leechers (LE) found for that link.
 By default, the IMDb_ information for this episode (TV show and season) is used to look for Magnet links.

 .. code-block:: bash